 - Chapter: Northern NJ: We are building a group and capacity to serve.
 As a result, a number of client situations are being supported!!
 The team is making an impact.

 Volunteers and leaders of different chapters have learned about the successful model of ICC developed since August of 2007 through the following workshops and meetings as well as small group web conferences since 2012:

-National Workshop and Conference: In Oct 2015 at a National Workshop and Conference in Houston, various chapters and their leaders were invited to participate in a national workshop to learn and prepare to establish Family Services programs in their area.
+- National Workshop and Conference: In Oct 2015 in Houston, various chapters and their leaders were invited to participate in a national workshop to learn and prepare to establish Family Services programs in their area.
 Over thirty individuals participated representing eight (8) chapters throughout the United States.
 This has served as a foundation for local groups beginning to put together teams of leaders and volunteers, build knowledge base, and activities to increase awareness in the community.

 - 1st Regional Family Services Workshop at Chicago: On Saturday, April 23rd, 2016 a full day workshop was conducted at Palatine, IL with 12 volunteers with sincere interest in learning about Family Services program and desire to establish similar services in their cities – Chicago, Bloomington, and Peoria.
 Not only these group learned about ICC’s successful and proven model; they also learned about specific steps they can take to begin the process of replicating these services.
 Chicago group is now moving forward with various activities which will prepare them to serve our community through their volunteering efforts.